ARTICLE I. NAME OF ORGANIZATION

 - Records and distributes Minutes of Meetings and all resolutions passed

-- Records all amendments to The Collective Bylaws.
+- Records all amendments to The Collectif Bylaws.

 Section 5.
 Treasurer